thejamesgore/ga-projects/GA-Project-3/README.md

 - Build a full-stack application by making your own backend and your own front-end
 - Use an Express API to serve your data from a Mongo database
 - Consume your API with a separate front-end built with React
-- Be a complete product which most likely means multiple relationships and CRUD functionality for at least a couple of models
+- Be a complete product which most likely means multiple relationships and some CRUD functionality for at least a couple of models

 ## Technologies Used